hanhanwu/Hanhan_Conference_Notes/The_AI_Conference2024.md

   * Its company Arize has more AI productionization experience in the industry
   * [Check its quickstarts][12] for Tracing, Evaluation, Inferences, Datasets & Expriments
   * By contrast, [LangGraph][11] and [Llama Index's Workflow][13] are event base
+* 🌺 LlamaIndex has some interesting tools
+  * [Llama Parse][15] can parse the info from excel and allow AI to answer questions about the excel
-* [Llama Index's Workflow][13] allows you to build a workflow that's reusable and modularized
+* [LlamaIndex's Workflow][13] allows you to build a workflow that's reusable and modularized
   * [for example][14]
 * [Stability AI][6], it provides open source image, video, language models (has specific Japanese trained model)
   * [Check its models][7]